 Stickers, lots of verbal praise, show work to peers, other staff, the head teacher

-children are divided into house teams and they are awarded team points throughout the week
+children are divided into house teams and they are awarded house points throughout the week

 On Friday each week we have our Celebration Collective worship where we celebrate the pupils’ achievements and successes.
 Certificates are awarded for learning, behaviour and achievements.
 The House Team points are collected and celebrated